PeterOyelegbin/azure-lab/database/README.md

 - Secure them using Private Endpoints
 - Test connectivity from a VM in the public subnet

-## Pre-requisite
+## 🗒 Pre-requisite
-- Create a Virtual Network (VNet) with public, private, and DB subnets
+- Create a Virtual Network (VNet) with public, private, DB, and Redis subnets [link](https://github.com/PeterOyelegbin/azure-lab/tree/main/virtual-machine)

 ---